PWrInSpace/PoliWebsite/README.md

 - all tasks related branches must base on the `develop` and should have name that indicates task
 - tasks related branches can be merged to the `develop` only after code review made by other developer

+# CI/CD

+## Builds
+- on every merge request to main and develop
+- on every push to main and develop

+## Deployments
+- from develop to GitHub Pgaes on every push to develop
+- form main to production on every push to main